Florida Crack Detox

 Detoxing from Crack: What You Can Expect

 Crack has been around for almost 40 years, as it was developed by dealers when an influx of cocaine entered the United States.
 Since dealers were not turning profits fast enough because they had more cocaine than people to use it, they made crack, which is the crystal version of cocaine and much less expensive to buy.
 Since cocaine was so expensive, users opted for crack, as it was cheaper, could produce the same high, and was easy to obtain.
+This has led to a need for Florida crack detox programs.

 As of 2014, 8.8 million people ages 12 and older had tried crack.
 According to the National Institute on Drug Abuse (NIDA), two percent of 12th graders had experimented with crack.
 They estimate approximately one million crack users throughout the United States.
 As this drug continues to be abused, more and more people are becoming rapidly addicted to it.
 In fact, crack is so addictive that even one-time use can cause an addiction to develop.
 Therefore, it is important to have the appropriate resources available for those who need it such as our Florida crack detox facility.